VACLab/BiasAnalyzerCore/README.md

 | [BiasAnalyzerCohortConceptTutorial.ipynb](https://github.com/VACLab/BiasAnalyzer/blob/main/notebooks/BiasAnalyzerCohortConceptTutorial.ipynb) | Demonstrates how to explore clinical concept prevalence within a cohort, helping users analyze clinical concept prevalence and identify potential cohort selection biases.                                            |
 | [BiasAnalyzerConceptBrowsingTutorial.ipynb](https://github.com/VACLab/BiasAnalyzer/blob/main/notebooks/BiasAnalyzerConceptBrowsingTutorial.ipynb) | Guides users through browsing OMOP concepts, domains, and vocabularies, including how to retrieve and visualize concept hierarchies.                                                                                  |

-These tutorials are designed to be run in a Jupyter environment with access to an OMOP-compatible postgreSQL or DuckDB database.
+These tutorials are designed to run in a Jupyter environment with access to an OMOP-compatible postgreSQL or DuckDB database.